The corrupted ghost of a mountain hiking woman.

 Some time in the middle of the 15th century a group of catpeople who were being persecuted and called monsters and witches by the simple masses decided to live up to the rumors.
 They formed a cult and began to hold rites towards an unknown being, a being they believed would help them out.
 They created a wand and a collection of necklaces with the common theme and design of a cathead.
 The necklaces were to be worn by anybody who was a member of their cult, and the wand was to be used by their leader.

-Eventually, their efforts were noticed by a paranormal being that began to sympathise with the cult of catpeople after witnessing their struggle with fitting in.
+Eventually, their efforts were noticed by a paranormal entity that began to sympathize with the cult of catpeople after witnessing their struggle with fitting in.
 It bestowed upon them what they’d call magic by putting parts of its otherworldly powers into the wand they had created.
 This source of power could only be used by people born as catpeople.
 Similarly, their necklaces would act as a protection from those powers so that no conflict within the group could destroy them from the inside out.

 In return, the cult shifted their rituals to fit more towards their new god’s will.
 Their leader, who had the strongest connection due to the magic wand, steered them towards the correct path.
 To make the people accept them as equals became a mutual goal, even though the way to achieve it was misguided.
 They used their magic to rebel and scare people.